TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 identical to our local environment.
 It's all dockerized.
 We don't care about the PHP versions travis-ci loaded and installed for us too much.
 Travis-ci needs the setting `sudo: true` to allow starting own containers, though.

-If you want to run multiple jobs in parallel check out [Travis' Build Stages feature](https://docs.travis-ci.com/user/build-stages/).
+If you want to run multiple jobs in parallel check out `Travis' Build Stages feature <https://docs.travis-ci.com/user/build-stages/>`_.

 Testing styleguide